kubaparol/trenova/.ai/common/api-plan.md

 #### createTrainingPlan (src/db/actions/training-plans/create.ts)

-Creates a new training plan using AI based on user profile or provided preferences.
+Creates a new training plan using AI based on provided preferences.

 **Input:**